Following the example of St Francis and walking in the footsteps of Christ, our Mission is Worship, Community and Service.

-In usual times our main act of worship is the Parish Eucharist at 9.30am every Sunday where we seek to engage the head and heart in the worship of God.
-Our worship is Eucharistic, following Jesus’ commandment on the night he was betrayed to share bread and wine to remember him and celebrate his presence with us.
-We seek to understand the message of God’s love found in the scriptures and its meaning for us today.
+In worship we seek to engage the head and heart, following Jesus’ commandment on the night he was betrayed to share bread and wine to remember him and to celebrate his presence with us.
+We strive to discern God’s love found in the scriptures and its meaning for us today.

-St Francis Church seeks to be a community of faith that is open to people of any age, race, gender or sexual orientation.
-We hope also that we can play an active role in our local community, seeking to bring people together in the Franciscan values of Humility, Love and Joy.
+St Francis Church strives to be a community of faith that is open to people of any age, race, gender or sexual orientation.
+We aim to play an active role in our local community, bringing people together in the Franciscan values of Humility, Love and Joy.

-At this time of 'social distancing', isolation will prove challenging to a great many people and we are looking to find ways to share in community, without being physically present to one another.
+At this time of 'social distancing', isolation is challenging to many people and we are actively finding ways to share in community, without being physically present to one another.

 In 'normal' times we make our hall available for hire for all kinds of community activities from Amateur Dramatics to Zumba.
-You can go on our website for more information or to arrange your activity.
+Click on the Hall Bookings tab for more information or to enquire about holding an activity there.

-We seek to witness to our Christian faith in loving service.
-We regularly hold fundraisers for local and international charities, for example we have recently raised money for Toilet Twinning, a charity which brings clean water and safe sanitation to the world’s poorest people.
+We witness to our Christian faith in loving service.
+We raise funds for local and international charities, for example we have recently raised money for Toilet Twinning, a charity which brings clean water and safe sanitation to the world’s poorest people.